 Below are some highlights from the report:

-- Climate change impacts that threaten the structural integrity and service sustainability of water supply infrastructure in the Philippines from these climates hazards: increased and intense precipitations; high winds; storm surge; sea-level rise; drought or decreased annual rainfall; increased mean annual temperatures, extreme heat, and heat waves; and wildfires.
+- Climate change impacts that threaten the structural integrity and service sustainability of water supply infrastructure in the Philippines from these climate hazards: increased and intense precipitations; high winds; storm surge; sea-level rise; drought or decreased annual rainfall; increased mean annual temperatures, extreme heat, and heat waves; and wildfires.

 - Strategic approaches to climate change adaptation